learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/higher-order-functions.md

 You can take simple functions and use composition as glue to form more complex functions.
 However, many times, writing a function in point free style can be less readable if a function is too complex.
 That's why making long chains of function composition is discouraged, although I plead guilty of sometimes being too composition-happy.
-The prefered style is to use *let* bindings to give labels to intermediary results or split the problem into sub-problems and then put it together so that the function makes sense to someone reading it instead of just making a huge composition chain.
+The preferred style is to use *let* bindings to give labels to intermediary results or split the problem into sub-problems and then put it together so that the function makes sense to someone reading it instead of just making a huge composition chain.

 In the section about maps and filters, we solved a problem of finding the sum of all odd squares that are smaller than 10,000.
 Here's what the solution looks like when put into a function.